toddbranch/ECE382/notes/L8/index.md

 .data                   ;put code into the data sesction - maps to RAM

+; other sections - don't spend time on these in class

 .sect ".reset"          ;put this at the reset vector .sect .stack            ;make this the location of the stack